Mentorship

 To track feedback and measure your workplace mentoring program Together provides feedback forms at the end of each session for both the mentor and mentee to fill out.
 This gives meaningful qualitative feedback for administrators to understand if the program is working and what to change if necessary.

-Important factors to keep in mind when evaluating the feedback from participants and monitoring your program include:
+Important factors to keep in mind when evaluating the feedback from participants and monitoring your mentor program include:

 • Engagement levels of participants - are they enthusiastic about the program?